threefoldfoundation/info_legal/wiki/terms_conditions_gettft.md

 5. Temporary Suspension.

 5.1 Generally.
 We may suspend Your right to access or use any portion or all of the Services immediately upon notice to you if we determine:

-1)	your use of the Services (i) poses a security risk to the Services or any third party, (ii) could adversely impact our systems, the Services or the systems of any other user, (iii) could subject us, our affiliates, or any third party to liability, or (iv) could be fraudulent;
+a.	your use of the Services (i) poses a security risk to the Services or any third party, (ii) could adversely impact our systems, the Services or the systems of any other user, (iii) could subject us, our affiliates, or any third party to liability, or (iv) could be fraudulent;

-2)	you are in breach of this Agreement;
+b.	you are in breach of this Agreement;

 5.2 Effect of Suspension.
 If we suspend your right to access or use any portion or all of the Services, or in the event of cancellation of a transaction by THREEFOLD DMCC, the monies paid to THREEFOLD DMCC and/or the cryptocurrencies delivered to it will be returned after deduction of the costs incurred and the damages suffered by THREEFOLD DMCC as a result of any exchange rate fluctuations.
 THREEFOLD DMCC is under no circumstances liable for compensation toward you.